dledbetter123/Sigma-Walkerbot/README.md

 # Sigma-Walkerbot
-Python RNN and Arduino Serial communication for walking robot
+Python DQN and Arduino Serial communication for walking robot